saptarshic27/stats426w26/_modules/week-05.md

 : **Practice Problems 3**{: .label .label-purple} on MLEs posted on Canvas.

 Feb 3
 : Desirable properties of estimators: unbiasedness, consistency.
-The concept of UMVUE, Fisher Information, and Cramer-Rao Lower Bound (CRLB)
+The concept of UMVUE.
   : Rice 8.7, 8.5.2

 Feb 5